Drug Warm Coma / Keep Crawling - Out Now

 Deriving their namesake from the word “efflorescence”, a term with 18th century Latin origins that translate from “to bloom” or “to flower out”, and an antonym for death, to effloresce is the act of moisture evaporating away, leaving crystallized salt and decay in its place.
 Perhaps more intriguing are the luminous, flat plate corals found in the Arabian Sea and Bay of Bengal.
 With their vibrant, exotic patterns, these rare corals are known as Acropora efflorescens, or “efflo” for short.

 With its beginnings in 2013, when singer-songwriter Sadye Cage was playing small acoustic gigs in her hometown under the band’s former moniker, Sc Mira, it wasn’t long before the music began to take a darker tone.
-As the music changed, so too did the nature of the project, going from a solo configuration to a band, eventually settling in with the current line up of Cage, Mario Lagassé, Caro LaFlamme, and Joel Leonhardt.
+As the music changed, so too did the nature of the project, going from a solo configuration to a full band.

 It’s been a wild ride for this young band, with performances and major festival appearances ranging everywhere from Chicago and New York, to Toronto, Vancouver, and Montreal, as well as a trip across the Pacific, performing to an immense crowd of teary-eyed fans in Tokyo.
 Still, it feels as though this is only the very beginning.

 Efflo will make you uncomfortable – you’ll question who they are and where they came from, trying to put them in a box that they’ll never fit in.
-Once you get over the initial shock, though, you’ll realize that you are hearing something new for the first time in a long time; and suddenly, out of the darkness comes a bright, exotic light unlike anything you’ve ever seen before.
+Once you get over the initial shock, though, you’ll realize that you are hearing something new for the first time in a long time.

 - Publicity -